 This is where you ask other people to read your manuscript, and give you useful feedback.
 You are so close to your book by now, that you can’t see the proverbial wood for the trees.
 You can probably recite it in your sleep!
 You need someone with more Distance than you, preferably someone who has never even read your book before.

-I’ve written a series of articles about the value of beta readers (people who review your manuscript, usually for free).
-You can check them out by starting with this one: What is a beta reader and why do I need one?
+I’ve written a series of articles about writing feedback.
+Start with this one: What is a beta reader and why do I need one?

 Don’t leave the feedback phase to the last minute, if you can help it.
 Expect several more weeks of work after you receive the feedback reports!

 Phase 5: Re-edit and rewrite